iMedia Brands Selects Lincoln Financial as Advisor for Its ABL Facility

-/EIN News/ -- MINNEAPOLIS, April 20, 2023 (GLOBE NEWSWIRE) -- iMedia Brands, Inc. (the “Company” or “iMedia”) (NASDAQ: IMBI, IMBIL) today announced it has selected Lincoln International (“Lincoln”) as its investment banker and Advisor to manage and complete a refinancing of the Company’s current Asset-Based Lending (“ABL”) revolving credit facility.
+MINNEAPOLIS, April 20, 2023 (GLOBE NEWSWIRE) -- iMedia Brands, Inc. (the "Company" or "iMedia") IMBI IMBIL))) today announced it has selected Lincoln International ("Lincoln") as its investment banker and Advisor to manage and complete a refinancing of the Company's current Asset-Based Lending ("ABL") revolving credit facility.

 "Lincoln International has an impressive track record of helping companies improve their capital structure, working aggressively, and thinking outside of the box," said Tim Peterman, CEO of iMedia.
 "We look forward to Lincoln helping us refinance our existing ABL revolving credit facility as the next logical step in achieving our chief priority of improving our balance sheet.
 We expect the new facility to be scalable with our growth strategy."